ziming/laravel-crisp-whatsapp/README.md

 Send WhatsApp Notifications with Crisp!

-I am still testing this package & making changes, so I do not recommend it for production use yet as it is not really stable in its API yet.
+This package is still in testing phase, so I do not recommend it for production use yet

 ## Support us